10 Shopping Cart Abandonment Solutions That Actually Work

 In fact, Business Insider has reported that approximately $2.75 trillion of the lost $4.6 trillion may be recovered through checkout optimization.
-Here we look at the nine best cart abandonment strategies to help you reduce abandonment rates and reclaim some of those lost sales.
+Here we look at the ten best cart abandonment solutions to help you reduce abandonment rates and reclaim some of those lost sales.

 1. Exit-intent overlays

-One of the most reliable ways to prevent shopping cart abandonment is exit intent technology.
-This sophisticated technology identifies when a visitor is showcasing exit behavior and serves a strategically timed overlay with a message that encourages them to stay.
+One of the most reliable ways to prevent shopping cart abandonment is in response to exit intent.
+This sophisticated cart abandonment technology identifies when a visitor is showcasing exit behavior and serves a strategically timed overlay with a message that encourages them to stay.

 For example, if a customer who has already reached the checkout page exhibits exit intent because the shipping costs are too high, a timely message offering free shipping for purchases over a certain amount might not only save the purchase, but also increase the average order value.